hildar/python-flask-docker/README.md

 $ git clone https://github.com/hildar/python-flask-docker.git
 ```

-1.2 If you have some problem with download ML model yon can download it from [logreg_pipeline.dill](https://drive.google.com/file/d/1VqY_LIvb5O4PjSaqMh7vmU3XOE4Ui8cr/view?usp=sharing) and put at the folder `app/models/`;
+1.2 If you have some problem with downloading ML model yon can download it from [logreg_pipeline.dill](https://drive.google.com/file/d/1VqY_LIvb5O4PjSaqMh7vmU3XOE4Ui8cr/view?usp=sharing) or create it from [train.ipynb](https://github.com/hildar/python-flask-docker/blob/main/Train.ipynb) file and put at the folder `app/models/`;

 1.3 Make docker image: